equinor/witsml-explorer/SECURITY.md

 ## Reporting a Vulnerability

-If there are any vulnerabilities in `witsml-explorer`, don't hesitate to report them.

-Use any of the private contact addresses.
+If there are any vulnerabilities in `witsml-explorer`, don't hesitate to report them to any of the maintainers.

 Describe the vulnerability.